Learn about philodendron lemon lime—a wonderful and easy to care for plant.

 The reproduction was successful, and the plant has since been reproduced through propagation.
 Generations of this plant have proven that the lemon-lime color derived from the original mutation is stable (aka, it won’t revert back to the original green color).

-Like most philodendrons and tropical plants, the philodendron lemon lime grows best in bright indirect light.
+Like most philodendrons, lemon lime grows best in bright indirect light.
 The best place being a few feet away from a window that gets a lot of sunlight.
 Outside, you want somewhere with either dappled sunlight, morning sunlight only, or bright shade.

-Part of what makes the philodendron lemon lime easy to maintain is that it can grow even in low lighting, but keep an eye out for droopy leaves as this could mean it needs more exposure.
+On the opposite end of things, part of what makes the philodendron lemon lime easy to maintain is that it can grow even in lower lighting.
+But keep an eye out for droopy leaves as this could mean it needs more sun exposure.
 Less light will also likely mean less water.

 The philodendron lemon lime isn’t too picky about soil, and most standard indoor or houseplant potting mixes will suffice.
 However, the priority should always be good drainage.
 The soil also needs to be loose enough to allow some air to get to the roots.

 I usually add an extra handful of coco coir to potting mixes to achieve this.
-Avoid mixes that are overly sandy (like succulent soils) because although it improves drainage, it will compress and harm its roots.
-For more on different soil amendments, check out my houseplant soil 101 post.
+Avoid mixes that are overly sandy (like succulent soils).
+Although they improve drainage, it can compress and harm its roots.
+For more on different soil amendments, check out my houseplant soil 101 article.

 The optimal temperature range for the philodendron lemon lime plant is anywhere between 65 and 80 degrees Fahrenheit.
-That being said, it will grow just fine in any indoor environment.
+That being said, it will grow just fine in most indoor environments.
 This plant is very sensitive to low temperatures, though, so you’ll want to move it away from cold, drafty windows during winter.
 Otherwise it will wilt.

 Believe it or not, humidity is not a huge factor in philodendron lemon lime care.
 Although it’s a tropical plant, it grows well in average household humidity levels.
 You won’t need to make any special accommodations for this beauty.
-Of course added humidity doesn’t hurt, and if you’d like you can mist the plants occasionally.
-But that isn’t necessary.
+Of course added humidity doesn’t hurt, and the plant may thank you with larger leaf growth.

 Philodendron lemon lime is very straightforward and easy to do!
 It’s a lot like propagating pothos cuttings, and this plant is also a good candidate for water propagation.
 You’ll want to do this during its growing season, so spring or summertime.